Foster America’s fellowship program attracts extraordinary professionals from a variety of backgrounds.

 Our fellows work full-time at government or nonprofit child welfare agencies for 18 months, joining reform-minded colleagues and mentors to pursue better results.
 Each fellow leads a major reform project that requires his or her specialized skills.
 Projects target high-leverage parts of the child welfare system that are ripe for change.

-Specific role descriptions are for January 2019 posted here, inclusive of opportunities in California, Colorado, Connecticut, the District of Columbia, Minnesota, Missouri, New York, and Washington State.
+Specific role descriptions for January 2019 are posted here.
+These opportunities include roles in California, Colorado, Connecticut, the District of Columbia, Minnesota, Missouri, New York, and Washington State.
 Candidates who advance in the process have the opportunity to review all available positions and identify the roles for which they would like to be considered.

 The Foster America fellowship prepares fellows for success: